 Kelp Bass, Paralabrax clathratus

-The Kelp Bass, Paralabrax clathratus, whose common Spanish name is Cabrilla Sargacera and whose local name is Cabrilla, is a member of the Sea Bass or Serranidae Family, known collectively as “serranos” in Mexico.The Kelp Bass (also known as the Calico Bass) is very similar to a freshwater Largemouth Bass, Micropherus salmoides.
-The upper head is olive green with random yellow spots and the upper back is mottled with white, olive-green and black markings.
-There are two rows of rectangular white blotches in a net pattern along the back.
-A key to identification is that the third and fourth dorsal spines are of equal length and approximately twice the length of the second spine.
+The Kelp Bass, Paralabrax clathratus, whose common Spanish name is Cabrilla Sargacera and whose local name is Cabrilla, is a member of the Sea Bass or Serranidae Family, known collectively as “Serranos” in Mexico.The Kelp Bass is also known as the Calico Bass.

+The Kelp Bass is very similar to the freshwater Largemouth Bass, Micropterus salmoides.
+Their upper head is olive green with random yellow spots and their upper back is mottled with white, olive-green, and black markings.
+There are two rows of rectangular white blotches in a net pattern along their back.
+A key to identification are the third and fourth dorsal spines, which are of equal length and approximately twice the length of the second spine.

+The Kelp Basses are found within and near kelp beds at depths up to 130 feet.
+They reach a maximum length of 72 cm (28 inches) and weigh up to 6 kg (14 pounds).
 They feed on crustaceans and small fish.

-The Kelp Bass are found within and near kelp beds at depths up to 130 feet.
-They reach a maximum length of 72 cm (28 inches), and weigh up to 6 kg (14 pounds).
-Kelp Bass do not undergo a mid-life sex change.
-However, the males are seasonally sexually dichromatic during spawning season (June to September) indicated by a significant change in facial coloration (see photo below).
-The Kelp Bass is found from the United States boarder to just north of Cabo San Lucas on the west coast of Baja, with the southern range established by a fish in our possession.
+They do not undergo a mid-life sex change, however, the males are sexually dichromatic during spawning season (June to September), as evidenced by a significant change in facial coloration (photo below).
+They are found from the United States border to just north of Cabo San Lucas on the west coast of Baja, with the southern range established by a fish in our possession.

-The Kelp Bass is considered to be an excellent food fish and an important game fish with annual catch levels being in excess of 500,000 by California party boats.
+The Kelp Bass is considered to be an excellent food fish and an important game fish with annual catch levels in excess of 500,000 by California party boats.